The Wiliot Vision

 Wiliot envisions a world of smarter "Things" that are self-aware and offer functionality not possible before — a world where the physical and digital worlds are securely connected using wireless RF technology.
 The Internet of Things can scale and start to offer real value as we understand where products are, who is using them, and when they need replenishing.
 Apparel and pharmaceutical packaging can become connected to the cloud.
 Manufacturing, supply chain, and inventory can be optimized.
 Makers of products and retailers can flourish in the face of disruption from online retailers.

-This change that Wiliot is helping to accelerate is being described as a shift from supply chain to demand chain management.
-Demand chains are enabled by demand signals flowing in real time from products in stores and homes, reducing the capital tied up in inventory, driving lift in sales, enhancing the customer experience and reducing companies’ carbon footprint.
-The way products are made, distributed, sold, used and recycled, are being redefined thanks to a battery-free computer the size of a postage stamp.
+A change that Wiliot is helping to accelerate is being described as a shift from supply chain to demand chain management.
+Demand chains are enabled by demand signals flowing in real-time from products in stores and homes, reducing the capital tied up in inventory, driving lift in sales, enhancing the customer experience, and reducing companies’ carbon footprint.
+The way products are made, distributed, sold, used and recycled, are being redefined thanks to insights from an IoT Sticker.

 Seamless Continuous Connectivity + Low Cost of Production

-Wiliot was conceived with the idea of having the best of both worlds, RFID and Bluetooth Low Energy.
-We leverage Bluetooth connectivity from the pre-existing infrastructure - the Bluetooth radios built into our smartphones, smart speakers, access points, and even in many lighting infrastructures.
-But beyond the radios, Bluetooth has deep hooks into the operating systems we use every day - enabling apps to be woken up, even after they have been closed and the phone has been restarted.
+Wiliot was conceived with the idea of scaling the internet of things to billions.
+Instead of making more IoT devices, Wiliot brings intelligence and connectivity to products and packaging.
+The pre-existing infrastructure of Bluetooth is an invaluable communication network to tap into - Bluetooth radios are built into our smartphones, smart speakers, access points, and even in the many lighting infrastructures.
+Beyond the radios, Bluetooth has deep hooks into the operating systems we use every day.
 This connectivity is seamless and doesn't require the user to take action.
-The advantages of RFID lie in its physical attributes.
-Wiliot is achieving the same small form factor, embeddability, and low-cost qualities.
-By reducing what was once on a printed circuit board to a single chip Wiliot Tags can be manufactured with the same processes as RFID tags to enable these key characteristics.
-Wiliot technology includes sensing and ubiquitous connectivity.
-The data is protected, analyzed, and curated by the Wiliot Cloud, and made available through a RESTful API providing a Virtual Tag interface for applications.
+For this technology to be realistically integrated into products, Wiliot had to also think about the form factor.
+Wiliot IoT stickers are hyper-thin and can be embedded.
+By reducing what was once on a printed circuit board to a single chip, and eliminating the need for a battery, Wiliot IoT Stickers can be manufactured by industry-established, high-speed processes to enable the lowest cost production.
+This, in turn, results in an affordable, high-quality tag.
+Wiliot technology includes sensing, ubiquitous connectivity.
+Data is protected, analyzed, and curated by the Wiliot Cloud, and made available through a RESTful API providing an interface for applications.

 - Technology: CMOS 40 nm process